Ethical marketing might seem like a contradictory concept at first. Yet, there are plenty of ethical marketing examples around.

 But it’s the opinion of consumers that really matters here.

 More and more customers are choosing businesses dedicated to helping environmental and social causes.
-Brands that apply ethics to their marketing as well are winning customer trust.
+Companies that apply ethics to their marketing as well are winning customer trust.
 And, importantly, those who only pretend to be ethical may lose that trust forever.

 In this article, you’ll learn about 11 businesses doing ethical marketing the right way.